tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 ```

 This is one of the problems with recursive functions: they can make a *lot* of
-function calls which, and that eats up a lot of time and memory.
+function calls, and that eats up a lot of time and memory.

 There are 9 calls to `f` here, many of them dumbly re-calculating values that have already been calculated.